Laxmikant–Pyarelal: 1970s: Competition from contemporaries

 The final years of the decade saw the trend change from romantic to action oriented multi-starrers with filmmakers like Manmohan Desai and Prakash Mehra leading the road.
 In 1977, Laxmikant–Pyarelal composed for four films of Manmohan Desai, which were - Amar Akbar Anthony, Parvarish, Dharam Veer and Chacha Bhatija.
 They made Mohammed Rafi sing majority of the songs as he was going through a rough patch owing to the meteoric rise of Kishore Kumar post-Aradhana (1969).
 At release, all the four films proved to be huge commercial successes, especially Amar Akbar Anthony and Dharam Veer, both of which were mega blockbusters.
 The songs of Amar Akbar Anthony like "Parda Hai Parda", "Taiyabali Pyar Ka Dushman" and "Shirdi Wale Sai Baba", all three solos by Rafi were huge hits among the masses and marked his comeback.
 The cherry on the top were the chartbuster songs of Dharam Veer - "O Meri Mehbooba" and "Main Galiyon Ka Raja", again both solos by Rafi.
 The soundtracks of Amar Akbar Anthony and Dharam Veer were the seventh and ninth best-selling Hindi film album of the 1970s, respectively.
 For the former, Laxmikant–Pyarelal won their fourth Filmfare Award for Best Music Director.
-Their other hit songs of the year, include "Yaar Dildar Tujhe Kaisa Chahiye" (Chhailla Babu), "Aate Jate Khoobsurat Awara" (Anurodh), "Dream Girl" (Dream Girl) and "Aadmi Musafir Hai" (Apnapan).
+Their other hit songs of the year, include "Yaar Dildar Tujhe Kaisa Chahiye" (Chhailla Babu), "Aate Jate Khoobsurat Awara" (Anurodh), "Dream Girl" (Dream Girl), "Aadmi Musafir Hai" (Apnapan) and "Teri Meri Shadi Seedi Saadi" (Dildaar).
 In 1978, they reunited with Raj Kapoor and Raj Khosla for Satyam Shivam Sundaram and Main Tulsi Tere Aangan Ki, respectively.
 Music of both the films opened to acclaim from critics as well as the audience.
-For the former, Laxmikant–Pyarelal won their fifth and second consecutive Filmfare Award for Best Music Director.
+For the former, Laxmikant–Pyarelal won their second consecutive Filmfare Award for Best Music Director.
 In 1979, they composed for K. Vishwanath's Sargam, Mohan Sehgal's Kartavya, R. Krishnamurthy and K. Vijayan's Amar Deep, Rajkumar Kohli's Jaani Dushman and Manmohan Desai's Suhaag.
 All the five films had a number of hit songs, such as "Dafli Wale Dafli Baja" and "Hum To Chale Pardes, Hum Pardesi Ho Gaye" (both Sargam), "Teri Rab Ne Bana Di Jodi" and "Ae Yaar Sun, Yaari Teri" (both Suhaag), "Chanda Mama Se Pyara Mera Mama" and "Doori Na Rahe Koi" (both Kartavya), "Chalo Re, Doli Uthao Kahaar" and "Tere Haathon Mein Pehnaake Chudiyan" (both Jaani Dushman), "Duniya Mein Sada" and "Koi Na Tere Pehle Thi" (both Amar Deep).
-The music of Sargam was one of the best-selling Bollywood album of the decade and won Laxmikant–Pyarelal their sixth and third consecutive Filmfare Award for Best Music Director.
+The music of Sargam was one of the best-selling Bollywood album of the decade and won Laxmikant–Pyarelal their sixth Filmfare Award for Best Music Director.